hunkim98/nestjs-serverless-jwt-boilerplate/README.md

 This is a boilerplate for creating a nestjs backend server with serverless.
 It uses jwt token to authenticate users.
 The refresh token will be stored in the clients' browser.

+This is a backend server boilerplate of the `fullstack series` [nextjs-admin-jwt-boilerplate](https://github.com/hunkim98/nextjs-admin-jwt-boilerplate), [nextjs-client-jwt-boilerplate](https://github.com/hunkim98/nextjs-client-jwt-boilerplate)

-Since this project uses serverless, some functions that worked with no problem in the local environment might have problems in the severless environment.
+This project can be used with serverless (`Using serverless is not mandatory!`).
+However, when deployed with serverless, some functions that worked with no problem in the local environment might have problems in the severless environment.
+So keep in mind to check whether your functions work even in the serverless environment when you deploy.

 For instance, serverless does not support `relative` imports.
 All imports from another file should be done in a `absolute` way.
 So you cannot use `src/file.ts` to import a function.
 You should instead find its path relative to the current file and write something like `../../file.ts`